-The medium-sized Clouded Sulphur butterfly can be seen flying in meadows, near puddles, along roads, in parks, crop fields, gardens and various other floral and/or muddy places.
-They are comfortable in urban, suburban and rural environs, making it quite likely to see them during the spring, summer and fall months.
+Caterpillars are chubby and green with a black stripe along the body.
+They especially enjoy feeding on clover, but they will also eat the leaves of alfalfa and other bean plants.
+The medium-sized Clouded Sulphur butterfly can be seen flying in meadows, near puddles, along roads, in parks, crop fields, gardens, and various muddy places.
+They are comfortable in urban, suburban and rural environs, making it likely most people will see them sometimes during the spring, summer and fall months.

 Scientific Name: Colias philodice

-Other Names: Common Sulphur
+Other Name(s): Common Sulphur

-Adult Size (Length): 35mm to 51mm (1.38in to 2.01in) COMPARE
+Size (Adult; Length): 35mm to 51mm (1.37in to 1.99in)